PhanChenh/CapstoneProject/README.md

 You can choose delete column Constituent Country from <Clinic Location> and Clinic Location since we only need Formatted Location from <Clinic Location> for later use to extract region name.

+**Note:**

+The preprocessing part is only for The UK. other country should follow this format: "region//first-level of administrative division", "country name"

 ## About the files:
 - ne_10m_admin_0_countries_gbr folder contain shapefile which will have country boundary.
 - ne_10m_admin_1_states_provinces folder contain shapefile which will have country states/provinces boundary.